elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

     {"result":"2ac2828b55972cfa63b927f0b42af2c7460e2d618b0df326a6067cbdd2d9147f","status":200}
     ```

-    In a minute or two, you can also see the new ELA on your receiver address, it should be greater than the initial 10000
+    After about 12 blocks, you can also see the new ELA on your receiver address, it should be greater than the initial 10000
     ```
     curl http://localhost:10604/api/v1/asset/balances/EKsSQae7goc5oGGxwvgbUxkMsiQhC9ZfJ3
     ```